bigin/Scriptor/README.md

 # Scriptor
 A lightweight flat-file CMS that allows you to get started with minimal effort and time investment.

-## Features
 #### Get started quickly:
 Intuitive, user-friendly control panel helps you get up and running easily – you will have it installed in the blink of an eye.

 #### Flexible and extensible:
 You have a variety of options and a fun API for custom module development.
 The front-end and admin panel are simply designed and consist only of modules and templates.